AARs (After Action Reports)

 To whom should I surrender?

-Dead American bodies, or to the owners of the boots, who I see running
+American bodies, or to the owners of the boots, who I see running

 into